Shirley Babashoff

 Shirley Frances Babashoff (born January 31, 1957) is an American former competition swimmer, Olympic champion, and former world record-holder in multiple events.
 Babashoff set six world records and earned a total of nine Olympic medals in her career.
 She won a gold medal in the 400-meter freestyle relay in both the 1972 and 1976 Olympics, and she won the 1975 world championship in both the 200-meter and 400-meter freestyle.
-During her career, she set 37 national records (17 individual and 20 relay) and for some time held all national freestyle records from the 100-meter to 800-meter event.
+During her career, she set 37 national records (17 individual and 20 relay) and for some time held all national freestyle records from the 100-meter to 800-meter events.

 Early swimming career

-After trying private lessons, Shirley began taking swimming lessons around the age of eight at Cerritos College pool, a Junior College in Los Angeles County's Norwalk, California, as did her brother Jack Babashoff, who would also become an Olympic swimmer in 1976.
+After trying private lessons, Shirley began taking swimming lessons around the age of eight at Cerritos College, a junior college in Los Angeles County's Norwalk, California, as did her brother Jack Babashoff, who would also become an Olympic swimmer in 1976.
 At nine, Shirley swam for the Buena Park Splashers with her brother Jack, later swimming for a club in El Monte, California coached by Don La Mont, a talented coach.

 Beginning around the age of 13 in 1970, Shirley swam at Golden West College in Huntington Beach for a company-sponsored team, Phillips 66, under coach Ralph "Flip" Darr through her junior year in high school.
 Darr coached swimmers who swam in four separate Olympics.
 Shirley attended meets from an early age, and under Darr, she began to set age group records.

 Swimming with the Nadadores

-When Flip Darr resigned from coaching when Shirley was around sixteen in her Junior year in High School, she began swimming for the Mission Viejo Nadadores, one of America's top swimming programs coached by Hall of Fame Coach Mark Schubert.
+After Flip Darr resigned from coaching during her junior year in high school, Shirley began swimming for the Mission Viejo Nadadores, one of America's top swimming programs coached by Hall of Fame Coach Mark Schubert.
 Shirley excelled under Schubert's long and challenging workouts, which included a focus on improving her fly, back, and breaststroke skills, and included managed weight training.
 By the 1972 Olympics, Shirley was one of the top women freestylers in the country.
 She continued to work with the Nadadores and Schubert as her primary source of training until the 1976 Olympics, and led the team to win the AAU Short Course Championships in April, 1975.

 1972 Summer Olympics

-At the 1972 Summer Olympics in Munich, she won golds in the 4x100 meter freestyle and medley relay and silver medals in the 100 meter and 200 meter individual freestyle events.
-In the 400 meter freestyle, finishing fourth behind the German competitor Guden Wegner, Shirley missed taking a bronze medal by only .48 seconds.
+At the 1972 Summer Olympics in Munich, she won golds in the 4x100-meter freestyle and medley relay and silver medals in the 100-meter and 200-meter individual freestyle events.
+In the 400-meter freestyle, finishing fourth behind East German competitor Gudrun Wegner, Shirley missed taking a bronze medal by only .48 seconds.

-In September 1974, Shirley led the American women's team to a win over the East German women in a Dual Meet in Concord, California.
-She tied her own world record in the 200 Meter freestyle at 2:02.94, won the 400 meter freestyle, and anchored a 4x100 freestyle relay that set a world record.
+In September 1974, Shirley led the American women's team to a win over the East German women in a dual meet in Concord, California.
+She tied her own world record in the 200-meter freestyle at 2:02.94, won the 400-meter freestyle, and anchored a 4x100-meter freestyle relay that set a world record.
 The American women's team was coached by Shirley's former coach, Ralph Darr.